 - 9.1.
-Any Debit Card issued for use will be specifically restricted to the Assistant to the Town Clerk and Works Manager[the Clerk and the RFO] and will also be restricted to a single transaction maximum value of [£10500] unless authorised by council or finance committee in writing before any order is placed. - 9.2.
+Any Debit Card issued for use will be specifically restricted to the Assistant to the Town Clerk and Works Manager and will also be restricted to a single transaction maximum value of £1000 unless authorised by council in writing before any order is placed. - 9.2.
 A pre-paid debit card may be issued to employees with varying limits.
-These limits will be set by {the council}.
-Transactions and purchases made will be reported to {the council} and authority for topping-up shall be at the discretion of {the council}. - 9.3.
-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk (and RFO) (specify other officers)Works Manager and any balance shall be paid in full each month. - 9.4.
-Personal credit or debit cards of members or staff shall not be used {under any circumstances for expenditure not covered by an Inland Revenue dispensation unless no other means of payment is available and subject to authorisation, in writing, in advance, from the RFO for expenditure which conforms with an approved budget head .} OR {except for expenses of up to [£250] including VAT, incurred in accordance with council policy.}
+These limits will be set by the council.
+Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council. - 9.3.
+Any trade card account opened by the council will be specifically restricted to use by the Works Manager and any balance shall be paid in full each month. - 9.4.
+Personal credit or debit cards of members or staff shall not be used under any circumstances for expenditure not covered by an Inland Revenue dispensation unless no other means of payment is available and subject to authorisation, in writing, in advance, from the RFO for expenditure which conforms with an approved budget head.